keinhaar/gwtswing/README.md

 There are no server calls after starting the application.
 Everything is handled locally on the client.

+## What's new
+### 2024-03-17 Version 1.2
+GWTSwing can now dynamically switch between different Stylesheets.
+To see that in action just have a look at the demos listed below.
+Inside the demo select "Look" on the left, and then press one of the available style buttons like "Dark" for the Dark Mode.

 ## How to use
 ### GWT
 GWTSwing is used like other gwt libraries.
 Just add the gwtswing, gplatform and gplatform.gwt to your classpath and